Cupprum/MediaServer/server/README.md

 ## Installation and configuration

+* The server required presence of some folders for storing its configuration, these can be created using the `./bootstrap.sh` shell script.

 * Install the ArgoCD applications, which configure the services using `setup.sh` shell script, specifically `./setup.sh install`.

   TODO: change IPs to routes